 For those that applied online, you’ll receive correspondence by email regarding your application.
 If additional documentation is required, the officer in charge of your case will contact you.

 If you did not apply online, visit or contact the same police station/embassy/consulate you visited earlier to get the requirements and submit your application.
 A list of Croatian diplomatic missions and consular offices abroad is available here.

 The attendant/rep/worker/officer (who knows what to call them) will review your submission to confirm you’ve met the requirements.
 If you have, they will accept your application for processing.
 If not, they will ask you for something else.
 Be prepared to be asked for something else, especially if it’s seemingly meaningless or redundant.

 If your application was accepted for processing, make sure you provide a local phone number (preferably Croatian if you are in Croatia).
 This is how the police will communicate with you about your application.

 And now you patiently wait…

-The time to process your application can vary depending on the police station, the pandemic and a variety of other factors.
+The time to process your application can vary depending on the police station and a variety of other factors.
 Expect processing to take at least a month, during which it would be best not to leave Croatia.
 If you need to travel outside of Croatia, ask MUP for their approval and information on how long you can be away.
 Be patient.
 You are legal to be in Croatia during this time.

-Once approved, you’ll be notified either by a blue envelope to your address, a phone call to you or a phone call to your lawyer (if you’re using one).
+Once approved, you’ll be notified either by a blue envelope to your address, a phone call to you, or a phone call to your lawyer (if you’re using one).
 Presumably, those that applied online will receive an email with the decision on approval.

 Return to the police station with your passport photos.
 At this time, they will take your fingerprints and signature.
-You’ll also have to pay the administrative fees mentioned earlier, which cannot be paid at the police station.
-You must go off site to a bank or post office, then return with proof of payment.
+You’ll also have to provide proof of payment of the administrative fees.

 In exchange for you giving them all these things, they will give you a white card.
 This is temporary proof of your residence.
 DO NOT LOSE IT.